Mauregina/Mauregina/README.md

   🖍 I am doing a MBA in Data Science and Artificial Intelligence.

-  📐 As a Python lover, I have been developing some personal projects using this language and Postgre database.
+  📐 As a code lover, I have been developing some personal projects using Python, Django and Postgre database.
+Also, I have been developing some Web Projects using HTML, CSS e Javascript.

   ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
   ![PostGre](https://img.shields.io/badge/PostgreSQL-316192?style=for-the-badge&logo=postgresql&logoColor=white)